makrai/notes/milner2207-cross-corp-study-ser.md

 * two acted datasets, eNTERFACE [30] and RAVDESS [31],
 * one elicited dataset, IEMOCAP [32], and
 * one natural dataset, MOSEI [20]
-* Table 1 gives an overview of the emotion classes covered in each dataset.
+* Table 1 gives an overview of the emotion classes covered in each dataset

 ## 3.1. eNTERFACE